 To illustrate the usefulness of the FMS for effective central fieldwork monitoring, we present examples of analyses produced using the FMS data during ESS Round 9 fieldwork.
 According to the ESS specifications the ESS R9 fieldwork should have been conducted between the 1st of September 2018 and the 31st of December 2018.
 Fieldwork is expected take at least one month, but no more than 4 months i.e. a fieldwork period lasting between 4 to 5 and 18 to 19 weeks.
 The insights presented here therefore focus on the first 19 weeks of Round 9 fieldwork.
-We pooled the data used for monitoring fieldwork from the practice some countries started fieldwork after 1st Sept and others were in the field longer than four months, as of January 2019, the ESS was still actively monitoring fieldwork for 21 European countries from the 22 countries that had started fieldwork.
+We pooled the data used for monitoring fieldwork from the FMS online system in the 19th week of fieldwork (corresponding to the 17th January 2019).
+Because in practice some countries started fieldwork after 1st Sept and others were in the field longer than four months, as of January 2019, the ESS was still actively monitoring fieldwork for 21 European countries from the 22 countries that had started fieldwork.
 CASE CTRL was in use by four ESS Round 9 countries whilst the Upload Portal was in use by 18 countries.